moroen/ZWave-MQTT-plugin/README.md

 [![Lint with black](https://github.com/moroen/ZWave-MQTT-plugin/actions/workflows/black.yml/badge.svg)](https://github.com/moroen/ZWave-MQTT-plugin/actions/workflows/black.yml)

+# IMPORTANT!
+Please note that this plugin is currently on hold pending native MQTT (HA) autodiscovery integration in domoticz.
+This eliminates the need for this plugin.
+MQTT autodiscovery has been implemented for quite a number of devices already.
+Status can be followed on the mqtt_autodiscovery channel on slack.

 # ZWave-MQTT-plugin
 A domoticz plugin for zwave over MQTT.
 If you are currently using OZW in domoticz: